Carl Theodore Heisel

 Carl Theodore Heisel (1852–1937) was a mathematical crank who wrote several books in the 1930s challenging accepted mathematical truths.
 Among his claims is that he found a way to square the circle.
 He is credited with 24 works in 62 publications.
 Heisel did not charge money for his books; he gave thousands of them away for free.
 Because of this, they are available at many libraries and universities.
 Heisel's books have historic and monetary value.
-Paul Halmos referred to one of Heisel's works as a "classic crank book."
+Paul Halmos referred to one of Heisel's works (a book claiming to have accomplished the impossible task of squaring the circle) as a "classic crank book."